googlemaps/google-maps-services-js/README.md

 ## Reference Documentation

-The generated reference documentationcan be found [here](https://googlemaps.github.io/google-maps-services-js/).
+The generated reference documentation can be found [here](https://googlemaps.github.io/google-maps-services-js/).
 The TypeScript types are the authoritative documentation for this library and may differ slightly from the descriptions.

 ## Developing